moisestech/cloud-native-foundations/cloud-native/cd/config-mgmt.md

 targetRevision: HEAD
 The full YAML representation of the Application CRD that deploys a Helm chart can be found in the course repository.

+---

-New Terms
+### New Terms

-Helm - package manager tool used to template a suite of Kubernetes manifests.
+- **Helm** - package manager tool used to template a suite of Kubernetes manifests.
-Helm chart - a collection of configuration, input, and templated YAML files used to deploy Kubernetes resources.
+- **Helm chart** - a collection of configuration, input, and templated YAML files used to deploy Kubernetes resources.

 ---